Before We Trust Them: Decision-Making Failures in Navigation of Foundation Models: Experiments and Results

-In this task, we tested three LLMs, namely \textbf{ChatGPT-4o}, \textbf{Claude Opus 4.1}, and \textbf{Claude Sonnet 4}, each prompted with an identical instruction ``Navigate the robot to the back of the building.''
-The task required inferring the robot’s position within the scene, mentally transforming a first-person viewpoint into a top-down layout, and generating a coherent map that links visual perception with spatial reasoning.
+In this task, we tested three LLMs, namely GPT-4o, Claude Opus 4.1~\cite{claudeopus41}, and Claude Sonnet 4~\cite{claudesonnet4}, each prompted with the identical instruction, ``Navigate the robot to the back of the building.''
+The task required inferring the robot's position within the scene, transforming a first-person viewpoint into a top-down layout, and generating a coherent map that links visual perception with spatial reasoning.

-\paragraph{Results.} The tested models exhibited \textbf{limited capability in establishing stable spatial correspondences} between the visual scene and the generated map.
-Most models produced partially plausible layouts but failed to consistently identify the correct orientation, preserve the structural integrity of the building, or maintain feasible trajectories.
-As shown in Fig.~\ref{fig_bob}, these results indicate recurring breakdowns in visual–spatial grounding and constraint adherence, revealing instability in high-level spatial reasoning across models.
-Detailed prompts, visual outputs, and representative examples for the Back of the Building task are included in the Appendix for reference.
+\paragraph{Results.} The tested models showed limited ability to establish stable spatial correspondences between the visual scene and the generated map.
+Most produced partially plausible layouts but failed to consistently identify the correct orientation, preserve the structural integrity of the building, or maintain feasible trajectories.
+As shown in Fig.~\ref{fig_bob}, these results indicate recurring breakdowns in visual--spatial grounding and constraint adherence, revealing instability in high-level spatial reasoning across models.